kuzyn/battleship/readme.md

 ## Description
 ### BATTLESHIP!

-### "Come come, commander, you enjoy firing torpedo just as much as I do."
+### "Come come, commander, you enjoy firing torpedo just as much as I do"

-A simple implementation of the battleship game.
+Express, node... a simple battleship game.
 Ahoy!

 :boat: => :boom:

 ## Deploy
 `npm install`
+`npm run`
+or
-`npm serve`
+`npm run serve:debug`

-This will create an interface where you can play at `localhost:3000`

-See `package.json`
+Alternatively, to run in development mode:
+`gulp`

+This will spawn a chromium-browser window and serve the app at localhost:4000

 ## License
 The MIT License (MIT)